- Why choose Armstrong School District Cyber Academy?

 - How will attendance be taken?

-- Students in grades 7 through 12 are required to actively be logged into the Canvas cyber platform daily to be credited with being in attendance for any school day.
+- Students in grades 7 through 12 are required to actively be logged into the Canvas cyber platform for 60 minutes daily to be credited with being in attendance for any school day.

 - Students in grades 7 through 12 are strongly encouraged to participate in live interaction lessons as scheduled.
 However, playback of these lessons will be available with the Canvas system.
 Students who struggle in a course will be required to participate in the live interaction lessons if they have not done so.